jparrett/School_District_Analysis/README.md

 <img src="/Resources/Original_DistrictSummary.png" width="600"> [Original_DistrictSummary.png](/Resources/Original_DistrictSummary.png)

-How is the school summary affected?
+- **How is the school summary affected?**

+In the summary per school, the school data for Thomas High School has been adjusted.
+After removing the students, Thomas High School data saw the following changes:

+ -

 <img src="/Resources/New_PerSchool.png" width="600"> [New_PerSchool.png](/Resources/New_PerSchool.png)